Taste A Little Summer With Hawaiian-Inspired Ahi Tuna Poké

 Have a taste of Hawaii anytime with this easy poké recipe that is ready in 30 minutes.
 Heavy on healthy fish, colorful fruits and veggies, and bursting with umami flavor, poké is super nutritious and delicious.

-- 2–3 cups mixed greens, cooked and chilled vegetables, and/or rice
+- 4 cups mixed greens, cooked and chilled vegetables, and/or rice (or any combination thereof)

-- ¼ cup thinly sliced scallions or yellow onion (optional)
+- ¼ cup thinly sliced scallions, red or onion (optional)

 - ¼ cup mayonnaise